Large prime gaps and probabilistic models: Background and Further Remarks

 The related quantity

-is known by upper bound sieves to satisfy $\widetilde{W}_y \le \frac{2y}{\log y}$ (see, e.g., \cite{MV}), and it is well known that an improvement of the constant two would imply that exceptional zeros do not exist; see, e.g., Selberg's paper \cite{Selberg72}.
-Theorem \ref{thm:exceptional_zeros} (in the contrapositive) similarly asserts that an improvement of the constant zero in the trivial lower bound $W_y \geq 0\cdot\frac{y}{\log y}$ implies that exceptional zeroes do not exist.
-This variant of the previous observation is likely known to experts, but we could not find explicit mention of it in the literature.
+is known by the theory of upper bound sieves to satisfy $\widetilde{W}_y \le \frac{2y}{\log y}$ (see, e.g., \cite{MV}), and it is well known that an improvement of the constant two would imply that exceptional zeros do not exist; see, e.g., Selberg's paper \cite{Selberg72}.
+Theorem~\ref{thm:exceptional_zeros} (in the contrapositive) similarly asserts that an improvement of the constant zero in the trivial lower bound $W_y \geq 0\cdot\frac{y}{\log y}$ implies that exceptional zeroes do not exist.
+Extending our ideas and those of Selberg, Granville \cite{Granville-intsieve} has recently shown that if exceptional zeros exist, then for any real $r>1$,